mano-314/VASP_note/03_density_of_states/README.md

 The projection of plane wave on spherical harmonics is also possible to see the local properties such as on-site atomic charges, local magnetic moment, and the projected DOS (pDOS).
 This can be done using tag [LORBIT](https://www.vasp.at/wiki/index.php/LORBIT).

-For the post-process of the DOSCAR file, one can write your own script to extract and plot, or use the external tool such as [VASPKIT #dos](https://vaspkit.com/tutorials.html#density-of-states).
+For the post-process of the DOSCAR file, one can write the script to extract and plot, or use the external tool such as [VASPKIT #dos](https://vaspkit.com/tutorials.html#density-of-states).

 For band structures, we perform NSCF calculation on particular k-path of interest.
-To generate k-path one can see the tutorial in [VASPKIT #band](https://vaspkit.com/tutorials.html#band-structure)
+To generate k-path one can see the tutorial in [VASPKIT #band](https://vaspkit.com/tutorials.html#band-structure).
+The information of eigen states (energy level, band structures) are contained in [EIGENVAL](https://www.vasp.at/wiki/index.php/EIGENVAL) and [PROCAR](https://www.vasp.at/wiki/index.php/PROCAR).
+One can write the script or use external tool such as [VASPKIT #band](https://vaspkit.com/tutorials.html#band-structure) or [py4vasp](https://www.vasp.at/py4vasp/latest/) to extract the information from output files.